-- 1. Observe the rights of others; - 2.
-Communicate any threat or safety concern to school officials, staff, or appropriate trusted adult. - 3.
-Know the rules of the district and abide by them; - 4.
-Make a sincere effort to utilize the learning resources provided; - 5.
-Respect personal property of others and property of the district; - 6.
-Demonstrate respect and acceptance for oneself and for others' uniqueness, diversity and worth, regardless of differences; - 7.
-Respect the reasonable exercise of authority by school administrators and teachers in maintaining safe environments and discipline in the school and at school-sponsored activities; - 8.
-Refrain from libel, slanderous remarks, and obscenity in verbal and written expression, and any form of electronic communication; - 9.
-Refrain from gross disobedience or misconduct, or behavior that materially and substantially disrupts the educational process.

-- C. Enforcement of Behavior Code The policies in the Student Rights and Responsibilities Code apply whenever the student's conduct is reasonably related to school or school activities, including, but not limited to: - 1.
-Anytime when on or within sight of school grounds; - 2.
-Off school grounds at a school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school; - 3.
-Traveling to or from school or a school activity, function or event; or - 4.
-Anywhere, on or off campus if the conduct interferes with, or may foreseeably interfere with, disrupt, or adversely affect the school environment, school operations or an educational function, including, but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member or (b) endanger the health or safety of students, staff or school property.
+- 1. Observe the rights of others - 2.
+Communicate any threat or safety concern to school officials, staff, or a trusted adult - 3.
+Know the rules of the district and abide by them - 4.
+Make a sincere effort to utilize the learning resources provided - 5.
+Respect personal property of others and property of the district - 6.
+Demonstrate respect and acceptance for oneself and for others' uniqueness and worth, regardless of differences - 7.
+Respect the reasonable exercise of authority by school administrators and teachers in maintaining safe environments and discipline in the school and at school-sponsored activities - 8.
+Refrain from libel, slanderous remarks, and obscenity in verbal and written expression, and any form of electronic communication - 9.
+Refrain from gross disobedience or misconduct, or behavior that materially and substantially interferes with the educational process - C. Enforcement of Behavior Code The policies in the Student Rights and Responsibilities Code apply whenever the student's conduct is reasonably related to school or school activities, including, but not limited to: - 1.
+Anytime when on or within sight of school grounds - 2.
+Off school grounds at a school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school - 3.
+Traveling to or from school or a school activity, function or event - 4.
+Anywhere, on or off campus, if the conduct interferes with, or may foreseeably interfere with, disrupt, or adversely affect, the school environment, school operations or an educational function, including, but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member or (b) endanger the health or safety of students, staff or school property.

-The discipline of special education students shall be in accordance with the requirements of the Individuals with Disabilities Education Act, 20 U.S.C.S.
+The discipline of special education students shall be in accordance with the requirements of the Individuals with Disabilities Education Improvement Act, 20 U.S.C.S.
 1400 et. seq., and Board Policy 7:230.

-D. School Resource Officers - In an effort to ensure a safe and orderly school environment, District 308 and local law enforcement agencies have created the position of School Resource Officer.
-The resource officer may be present at Oswego Community Unit School District 308 schools to assist administration in school safety training, maintaining a safe and orderly environment, and/or to deal with any criminal infractions.
-In addition to a School Resource Officer, some schools may have members of campus security to assist with keeping schools orderly, safe and secure.
+D. School Resource Officers - In an effort to ensure a safe and orderly school environment, Oswego Community School District 308 and local law enforcement agencies maintain the position of School Resource Officer.
+Resource officers may be present at Oswego Community School District 308 schools to assist administration in school safety training, maintaining a safe and orderly environment, and/or to address criminal infractions.
+In addition to a School Resource Officer, some schools may have employees assisting with campus security tasks to help keep schools orderly, safe and secure.